OffByOneStudios/craft-lisp/docs/semantics.md

 `(as value type)`

-System macro performs coercian/casting of a value to a specific type.
-Will automatically fall back to casting (and can optimize *to* casting if neccessary).
-Perfer this function.
+System macro performs coercion/casting of a value to a specific type.
+Will automatically fall back to casting (and can optimize *to* casting if necessary).
+Prefer this function.

 #### `cast`